tucats/ego/LANGUAGE.md

 In this example, the first statement uses the `:=` operator, which cause the symbol `name` to be created, and then the string value "Bob" is stored in the variable.
 If the variable already exists, this is an error and you should use the `=` instead to update an existing value.
 The `=` operator looks for the named value in the current scope, and if it finds it, the value "Mary" is assigned to it.
 If the variable does not exist at this scope, but does in an outer scope level, then the variable at the outer scope is updated.

+You can also create a variable using the `var` statement, which is followed by a comma-separated list of names and finally a type value.
+The variables are all created and set to the given type, with an appropriate "zero value" for that type.

+      var first, last string
+      var e1 Employee{}

+The second example creates a variable based on a user-defined type `Employee`.
+The {} characters causes an instance of that type to be created and stored in the named variable `e1` in this example.
+The {} charaacters can contain field initializations for the type, such as

+      var e2 Employee{ Name: "Bob", Age: 55}

+The type of `e2` is `Employee` and it contains initialized values for the permitted fields for the type.
+If the initializer does not specify a value for all fields, the fields not explicitly named are set to zero values for their types.

 ## Operators<a name="operators"></a>
 Operators is the term for language elements that allow you to perform mathmatical or other other operations using constant values as well as variable values, to produce a new computed value.
 Some operators can operate on a wide range of different value types, and some operators have more limited functionality.